SOFTS-Arabica coffee gains as traders eye Brazil output prospects

 SUGAR

-* Dealers said that with funds now holding a large long position they are unlikely to try push prices much higher.
+* However, dealers said that with funds now holding a large long position they are unlikely to try push prices much higher.

 COCOA